pl3bs/autogrive/README.md

 **NOTICE**

-this will put weekly backups on your local/remote, as grive sync's the directory.
+This will put weekly backups on your local/remote, as grive sync's the directory.
 I suggest cleaning out both directories at the same time once a season or as needed.